Project analysis setup

 Include the code and test coverage in your analysis: see Overview.

-Adjust the analysis scope: see Introduction.
+Adjust the analysis scope: see Setting analysis scope.

 Import issues generated by third-party analyzers: see the External analyzer reports section.